FHA MIP Versus Conventional PMI For Mortgage Borrowers

 - 3.5% down payment on home purchases

-- Minimum credit scores to qualify for FHA Loans is 580 FICO
+- The minimum credit scores to qualify for FHA Loans is 580 FICO

-- FHA Loans With Under 580 Credit Scores: Borrowers with credit scores under 580 FICO can qualify for FHA Loans but need 10% down payment
+- Borrowers with credit scores under 580 FICO can qualify for FHA Loans but need a 10% down payment

-- FHA Guidelines On Collections And Charge Offs state that borrowers can qualify for FHA Loans without needing to pay outstanding collections and charge off accounts
+FHA Guidelines On Collections And Charge Offs state that borrowers can qualify without needing to pay outstanding collections and charge off accounts:

 - Under HUD Guidelines the maximum front end DTI is 46.9% and back end DTI is 56.9% for borrowers with at least a 620 credit score in order to get an approve/eligible per DU/LP FINDINGS

-- Gustan Cho Associates and The Gustan Cho Team specializes in FHA Loans with no lender overlays.
-We only follow HUD Guidelines
+- Gustan Cho Associates specializes in FHA Loans with no lender overlays

 - Reverse Mortgages are FHA Loans